 Don't forget to sign your ballot envelope (Do NOT sign your ballot).
-You can mail your ballot.
-After about 8 days before the election, drop off your ballot at any of your county's drop-off locations instead of mailing it.
+It's too late to mail your ballot.
+Instead, drop it off at any of your county's drop-off locations instead of mailing it.

-Except for military and overseas voters, ballots must be returned by 7:00 p.m. on November 3 to be counted.
-If it's too late to mail in your ballot, find your county's nearest drop-off location:
+Except for military and overseas voters, ballots must be returned by 7:00 p.m. on November 3 to be counted and postmarks do not count.